 45. Remember you don’t NEED diamonds

 Okay, every girl loves diamonds.
 But realistically, they aren’t essential.
-If you’re trying to cut costs on your big day, dropping diamonds will literally save you thousands of dollars.
+There are many ways you can save on ring, but If you’re trying to cut costs on your big day, dropping diamonds will literally save you thousands of dollars.
 You might be surprised at the range of attractive wedding bands that don’t include diamonds.

 VII.
 How to Slash Costs with Alternative Invitations